-For example, some spare parts’ details were extracted from various specifications and PDF documents found online:
+For example, some spare parts’ details extracted from various specifications and PDF documents found online:

 The data is then analyzed and grouped.
 The product cards are updated and supplemented with details automatically.
-That’s how we got various instructions, specifications and detail diagrams.
+That’s how we got different instructions, specifications and detail diagrams.

-This allowed to aggregate the maximum amount of useful information about each product within and increase the unicity of content.
+That allowed us to aggregate the maximum amount of useful information about each product within and increase the unicity of content.

 Automatic generation scenarios: metadata and page headers

-To specifically identify these product cards, information from the description was used: catalog part number, name, replacement numbers, models and types of equipment in which the part is used.
+To accurately identify these product cards, information from the description was used: catalog part number, name, replacement numbers, models and types of equipment in which the part is used.

 Identifiers of the products displayed on the page were used to uniquely identify these pages with lists of products (listings).
-For example: several identifiers of spare parts from the current page were used in the header of each page in the paging.
-In addition, two random countries with the minimum price of delivery to the region were displayed, in combination with thematic phrases, which were also automatically selected.
+For example, several identifiers of spare parts from the current page were used in the header of each page in the paging.
+Besides, two random countries with the minimum price of delivery to the region were displayed, in combination with thematic phrases, which were also automatically selected.

-It was also decided to automatically complement images with the name of a product and part number, in order to increase the unicity of the content.
-Thus in search results users can identify a part not only by the image, but also by its identifier, which increases the efficiency of search engine optimization:
+It was also decided to automatically complement pictures with the name of a product and part number, to increase the unicity of the content.
+Thus in search results users can identify apart not only by the image but also by its identifier, which increases the efficiency of search engine optimization:

 This technique allowed the search results to compete even with template images widely spread on product cards with no original photos.

 The list of keywords is selected for each category.
-If the name of the part contains one or more of these keywords, then the part is tagged with the according category/subcategory.
+If the name of the part contains one or more of these keywords, then the piece is tagged with the according to category/subcategory.
 In total, the structure provides 12 categories for technological nodes and 142 categories for units.